top of page

 investment club

-This spinoff group shares TYM's values.
-Local Dough members make monthly contributions, meet quarterly, and share knowledge and research to invest in co-ops and other generative enterprises.
-Read more in the Nov.
-2021 Minnesota Women's Press: "Local Dough: A Values-Based Investment Club."
+The members of this investment club aim to put their money where their values are.
+Members make monthly contributions, meet quarterly, and share knowledge and research to invest in co-ops and other generative enterprises.
+Read more in the November 2021 Minnesota Women's Press: "Local Dough: A Values-Based Investment Club."

 Contact Local Dough by email at